Unique opportunity to Win a fully funded trip to the USA!

 • A reference questionnaire from the applicant’s line manager.

-For UKSG members (applying to attend the NASIG conference in Atlanta, GA) application forms and reference questionnaires should be e-mailed by Friday 9 February 2018 to:
+For UKSG members (applying to attend the NASIG conference in Pittsburgh, PA, 5-8 June 2019) application forms and reference questionnaires should be sent by 15th February 2019 to:

 UKSG, set up in 1978, has a mission to connect the information community and encourage the exchange of ideas on scholarly communication.
 Established in 1985, NASIG is an independent organisation that promotes communication, information and continuing education about serials and the broader issues of scholarly communication.